heistp/irtt/README.md

 IRTT is still under development, and as such has not yet met all of its [goals](#goals).
 In particular:

-- it can't distinguish between upstream and downstream packet loss
 - there's more work to do for public server security
-- the JSON output format, packet format and API are all not finalized
+- the JSON output format, protocol and API are all not finalized
 - it is only available in source form
 - it has only had very basic testing on a couple of platforms